 Spoon sweets are often served alongside Greek yoghurt as a complimentary dessert in restaurants and tavernas in Greece.
 They are a staple in any Greek home, known locally as glyko tou koutaliou.

 Each Greek family likely has a favourite spoon sweet recipe that they follow “just like yiayia” used to make.
 Indeed, the tradition of spoon sweets dates way back to ancient times when preserving fruits was a necessary part of the harvest process.

-Spoon sweets consist of preserved fruits that are stored in jars of a sticky, sweet syrup.
+Spoon sweets consist of preserved fruits that are stored in jars of sticky, sweet syrup.
 Unlike jams and marmalades, the fruits inside are usually firm, whereas the syrup that surrounds them is runny and sugary.

-You can find spoon sweets in delicatessens, agro product stores, bakeries, and patisseries across Greece.
+You can find spoon sweets in delicatessens, agro-product stores, bakeries, and patisseries across Greece.
 There are a vast array of sweets available, and the type of fruit preserved may depend on the place where you purchase the sweets from.

 Greece may be famous for feta cheese.
 However, Greek cheeses extend way beyond this dinner table staple.